Luos-io/Documentation/src/pages/high/containers_list/controller-motor.md

 > **Warning:** PID for position and speed must be set in your code as an initialization before starting to use your container with position or speed control.

 Now that everything is configured, you can enable the control modes you want to use.
 You can use position and speed mode simultaneously.
 Power mode is only usable alone.
-The controlled motor is now ready to use, you can disable compliance to start moving the motor.
+The Controller-motor is now ready to use, you can disable compliance to start moving the motor.

 ----